hockeygeekgirl/TextandSentimentAnalytics/readme.md

-# Analyzing emotion and sentiment
+# Analyzing text, emotion and sentiment
-The code in this repository uses a variety of approaches to analyze emotion and sentiment.
+The code in this repository uses a variety of approaches to analyze text, emotion and sentiment.

 The examples were created using [Python and Visual Studio code](https://code.visualstudio.com/docs/python/python-tutorial)